SmingHub/Sming/Readme.md

 - Custom PWM: (default: ON) If you don't want to use the [open PWM implementation](https://github.com/StefanBruens/ESP8266_new_pwm) then compile your application with `ENABLE_CUSTOM_PWM=0`.
 There is no need to recompile the Sming library.
 - Custom serial baud rate: (default: OFF) The default serial baud rate is 115200.
 If you want to change it to a higher baud rate you can recompile Sming and your application changing the `COM_SPEED_SERIAL` directive.
 For example `COM_SPEED_SERIAL=921600`.
 - Custom heap allocation: (default: OFF) If your application is experiencing heap fragmentation then you can try the [umm_malloc](https://github.com/rhempel/umm_malloc) heap allocation.
 To enable it compile Sming with `ENABLE_CUSTOM_HEAP=1`.
 In order to use it in your sample/application make sure to compile the sample with `ENABLE_CUSTOM_HEAP=1`. **Do not enable custom heap allocation and -mforce-l32 compiler flag together**.
 - Debug information log level and format: There are four debug levels: debug=3, info=2, warn=1, error=0.
 Using `DEBUG_VERBOSE_LEVEL` you can set the desired level (0-3).
 For example `DEBUG_VERBOSE_LEVEL=2` will show only info messages and above.
 Another make directive is `DEBUG_PRINT_FILENAME_AND_LINE=1` which enables printing the filename and line number of every debug line.
 This will require extra space on flash.
-Note: you can compile the Sming library with a set of debug directives and your project with another settings, this way you can control debugging sepparately for sming and your application code.
+Note: you can compile the Sming library with a set of debug directives and your project with another settings, this way you can control debugging separately for Sming and your application code.
 - Debug information for custom LWIP: If you use custom LWIP (see above) some debug information will be printed for critical errors and situations.
 You can enable debug information printing altogether using `ENABLE_LWIPDEBUG=1`.
 To increase debugging for certain areas you can modify debug options in `third-party/esp-open-lwip/include/lwipopts.h`.
 - CommandExecutor feature: (default: ON) This feature enables execution of certain commands by registering token handlers for text received via serial, websocket or telnet connection.
 If this feature is not used additional RAM/Flash can be obtained by setting `ENABLE_CMD_EXECUTOR=0`.
 This will save ~1KB RAM and ~3KB of flash memory.